 Broken hips commonly occur because of falls or severe impact from an accident.

-Conditions like osteoporosis that cause bones to weaken can lead to an increased risk of fracture even after a minor fall.
+Conditions like poor nutrition and osteoporosis that cause bones to weaken can lead to an increased risk of fracture even after a minor fall.
 Many other conditions can make bones more susceptible to breakage.
 Cancer, kidney disease, chronic illnesses like

-Recovery after a broken hip is typically a combination of surgery, pain medication, and physical therapy.
+A full or partial recovery after a broken hip, when possible, typically involves a combination of surgery and physical therapy.
 However, the recovery process depends on the way you broke your hip in the first place.
 That’s why only a physician, or team of physicians, is really qualified to suggest reasonable options.
 Remember, sometimes the most reasonable option available involves comfort measures rather than intense rehabilitation.

 - How severe is the pain?